 Of the estimated 21 million people who work from home, about 14 million of them don’t have adequate business insurance.
-According to a survey conducted by the Independent Insurance Agents of America, that because almost 40% of them are under the impression their home business is covered by the homeowner insurance.
+According to a survey conducted by the Independent Insurance Agents of America, that because almost 40% of them are under the impression their home-run businesses are covered by the homeowners insurance.
 That could be a costly mistake.

-The average homeowners insurance policy typically only covers up to $2,500 for damages that occur on the premises of a home-run business, and only a tenth of that for damages off premises.
+The average homeowners insurance policy typically only covers up to $2,500 for damages that occur on the premises of home-run businesses, and only a tenth of that for damages off premises.
 And it usually will not protect you from liability issues related to your home business.
 For instance, if a client is injured in your home office or the UPS guy falls on your front porch delivering a business-related parcel.
-So what are your options for business insurance for your home-run business?
+So what are your options for business insurance for your home-run businesses?

 You can get an endorsement on you homeowners insurance policy.
 But while the average homeowners insurance policy endorsement can be applied to a sole-proprietorship, it may not extend to an incorporated business.
 It may not cover off-premises liabilities, either, or provide adequate coverage for losses or damages to business property away from home.
 Endorsements may also cap the amount of annual revenue you can earn to qualify for the policy.